naikthegamer100/naiks_system_utility_for_linux/README.md

 This is a very simple utility made in 10mins.
-Its desinghd to quickley view system infromation with small filw size.
+Its desinghd to quickley view system infromation with small file size.

 install